llenroc/EPA-RFI/README.md

 4. Jason McNutt
 5. Jason.McNutt@appliedis.com
 6. For this scenario, AIS would propose labor categories similar to what we proposed on GSA’s Agile Delivery Services BPA, which AIS was an awardee:
-a.
-Product Manager
+1. Product Manager
-b.
-Scrum Master
+2. Scrum Master
-c.
-Technical Architect
+3. Technical Architect
-d.
-Front-End Developer
+4. Front-End Developer
-e.
-Back-End Developer
+5. Back-End Developer
-f.
-DevOps Engineer
+6. DevOps Engineer
-g.
-Visual Designer
+7. Visual Designer
-h.
-User Researcher/Usability Tester
+8. User Researcher/Usability Tester

 ###Product